Cyfrin/foundry-full-course-cu/how-to-answer-a-question.md

 ### Don't feel obliged to help right away if they are not asking well-formatted questions.
 Make them ask a well-formatted question first before you answer!

 But don't be a jerk about it.
-If they just need a little formatting touch-up, just touch-up their question for them.
+If they just need a little formatting touch up, just touch up their question for them.

 # 2. Make sure your answer unblocks them